rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 Roll a d100, and a d6(reroll 6) and d4 to determine participants.
 [Random conversations](https://www.dndspeak.com/2021/05/13/100-prompts-for-idle-chit-chat-between-characters/)
-> Old man looking for grammy's apple pie.

 > Greencloaks got Bess!
 A few people shake their heads and cry out.
 Most shrug sadly.

-- Greencloaks are cultists that have setup camp that have been trying to kidnap townspeople for their ritual.
+- Greencloaks are Goblin cultists that have setup camp that have been trying to kidnap townspeople for their ritual.
 They have so far been unsuccessful.
 They have only been targetting Dwarves.

 > Insults escalate.